DanielMarcos1/cache-proxy/README.md

 # Cache Proxy

-A simple caching proxy server built with Node.js and TypeScript.
+A simple caching proxy server built with Node.js and TypeScript. (this project was meant to achieve roadmap.sh suggestion [here](https://roadmap.sh/projects/caching-server))

 ## Features